erenYeager98/erenYeager98/README.md

 ## 🛠️ Projects
 Here are some of my noteworthy projects:

-- **[ForenSense](https://github.com/your-github-username/ForenSense):** Applied forensic data analysis techniques to identify and interpret digital evidence, providing insights into cybersecurity incidents.
+- **[ForenSense](https://github.com/SanjayRagavendar/ForenSense-v1):** Applied forensic data analysis techniques to identify and interpret digital evidence, providing insights into cybersecurity incidents.
-- **[Wii Secure](https://github.com/your-github-username/WiiSecure):** A security-focused application that enhances digital safety using advanced techniques.
+- **[Wii Secure](https://github.com/sanjayragavendar/wii-secure):** A security-focused application that enhances digital safety using advanced techniques.
-- **[Health Monitor App](https://github.com/your-github-username/HealthMonitorApp):** Designed for Wear OS, this app monitors and provides real-time health metrics for users.

----

-## 🌟 Achievements
-- **IBM Z Datathon Participant:** Gained hands-on experience with cutting-edge technologies.
-- **Photography Award Winner:** Won a competition with the theme "Scientific Phenomenon" at Loyola Campus.
-- **Tech Society Joint Secretary:** Fostered innovation and collaboration in my college's tech community.
+- **[An Automation Application](https://github.com/erenYeager98/pi_project_2):** Designed for Raspberry pi, An application used for identifying shifts in images, An automation application.

 ---
 ## ✨ How I Work
 - **Collaborative:** Excels in team settings to bring innovative ideas to life.
 - **Problem-Solver:** Always ready to tackle complex challenges head-on.